 Since 1882, Cleveland Metroparks Zoo has evolved from a source of community pride to a zoo-based conservation agency with worldwide influence.
 Today – thanks to forward-thinking leadership and one of the best public/private partnerships in the nation – the Zoo generates $100 million in regional economic impact, is the largest provider of informal science education in Northeast Ohio, and serves as a global conservation resource committed to protecting endangered species.

+Founded in 1957, the Cleveland Zoological Society is an independent, nonprofit 501(c)3 governed by a Board of Directors and managed by an Executive Director.
 As the Zoo’s nonprofit advocate and partner, the Zoo Society is committed to:

 - Securing private support for the Zoo and its programs

 - Giving visitors, members and donors great value for their investment

 - Ensuring that the Zoo remains one of Northeast Ohio’s preeminent destinations